woXrooX/worldOfDotCraft/README.md

 # WDC
-World of Dot Craft
+World of Dot Craft is a mini RPG project for University Requirements in worldOfDotCraft/req.pdf
-First University java project.
-Requirements in worldOfDotCraft/req.pdf